 Our Frequently Asked Questions (FAQ) page provides quick answers to common questions about Idaho Legal Aid Services, including eligibility for legal assistance, services we offer, how to apply, and other information about our organization.
-If you can't find the answer you're looking for, please contact us directly using the information found below.

 Frequently Asked Questions